AHHJZ/Action-Detection/README.md

 # 🏃‍♂️ Action-Detection
 End-to-end pipeline for **multi-person action detection** using **YOLO-Pose** for keypoint extraction and a **Temporal Convolutional Network (TCN)** for sequence classification.
 Supports real-time video/webcam inference, ONNX export, and safety-critical actions like **fall detection**.

+The model is trained to recognize the following classes:
+**Fall, Lie, LikeFall, Siting, Stand, Walking**

 > ⚠️ **Note:** The *military salute* class is included **for fun purposes only**.